Culham Thesis Prize

 Terms of reference

 The prize will be awarded annually to the candidate who has displayed excellence in the execution of the scientific method as witnessed by the award of Doctor of Philosophy in Plasma science from a UK or Irish university.
 The thesis content should exhibit significant new work and originality, clearly driven by the nominee, be well explained and demonstrate a good understanding of the subject.
-The prize consists of £500 in cash plus an expenses paid trip to the annual IOP plasma physics conference, where the recipient will be asked to give an invited talk.
+The prize consists of £500 in cash plus an expenses paid trip (to a maximum of £500 for travel) to the annual IOP plasma physics conference, where the recipient will be asked to give an invited talk.
 The prize is sponsored by CCFE and jointly coordinated by CCFE and the IOP Plasma Physics Group.

 - The thesis must have been submitted in the last two calendar years leading up to the nomination deadline

 - Nominees must be a member of the Institute of Physics